ngripon/vip-ivp/README.md

 # vip-ivp
-Solve ODE using just the normal flow of the script, without having to build the system of equations.
+Solve ODE using the normal flow of the script, without having to build the system of equations.